stratoss/phalcon2rest/README.md

 r1 = 5

-means 1 request per 5 seconds
+This line sets a limit of 1 request per 5 seconds per IP for `/access_token` & `/authorize` endpoints.

 > How many unauthorized requests